QUASSIA Overview Information

 Quassia contains chemicals that might increase stomach acid and bile secretions, perhaps accounting for appetite stimulant and digestive effects.
 Other chemicals may have activity against bacteria, fungi, and mosquito larvae.

 - Lice.
-There is some evidence that applying quassia tincture one time can kill head lice, but the lice sometimes come back.
-Some researchers suggest that two applications within one week might be more effective than a single application.
+Early research suggests that applying quassia tincture one time can kill head lice.
+However, the lice might come back.
+Some research shows that two applications within one week might be more effective than a single application.

 - Appetite loss (anorexia).